-- Call University Police or 9-1-1 when any medical assistance is necessary. - Employees must report all work-related injuries to their immediate supervisor and Human Resources. - Students or visitors must report all injuries to University Police.
+- Call University Police or 9-1-1 when any medical assistance is necessary but is not life-threatening. - Employees must report all work-related injuries to their immediate supervisor and Human Resources. - Students or visitors must report all injuries to University Police.